demiglace0505/angular-course/readme.md

 <br>
 <br>

-### Setting up the RecipeBook project
+## Setting up the RecipeBook project

 Setting up the project can be done by using the ng new command.
 The *--no-stict* flag is important.

 ```
 ng new --no-strict RecipeBook
 ```

-I installed bootstrap afterwards.
+The course project makes use of bootstrap for the styling.

 ```
 npm install --save bootstrap@3